tshort/ExportWebAssembly.jl/README.md

 Both of these approaches are on hold (as of March 2018) pending updates to Julia v0.7/1.0.
 These has been a lot of change in Julia related to the internal representation (IR) and how to access code generation.
 LLVM may also be upgraded as part of the transition to v1.0.

-Right now, this repo only works with Julia v0.7dev master.
+Right now, this repo only works with Julia v0.7 or v1.0.